union-imgcross icon

 An important aspect of Portuguese law is the prohibition of discrimination of gender, age, sex, marital status, family background and situation, religion, origin, genetic heritage, ideological beliefs, economic situation, parentage, trade union affiliation, reduced work capacity, and disabilities.

-• Fixed-term – this contract has a limited duration, which is usually six months.
-It could be less than this and go up to a maximum of three years.
+• Fixed-term: This contract has a limited duration, usually six months.
+It could be less than this and up to a maximum of three years.

-• Contract with unspecified duration – this employment contract has unlimited duration but not more than six years.
+• Contract with unspecified duration: This employment contract is unlimited but not more than six years.

-• Very short-duration contract – this type of contract has a period of sixty days.
-The contract comes into play during seasonal work, for example, agricultural and tourist seasons.
+• Very short-duration contract: This type of contract lasts sixty days.
+It is used during seasonal work, such as agricultural and tourist seasons.

-• Part-time contract – part-time workers do not work for more than 75% of the hours that a full-time worker works.
+• Part-time contract: Part-time workers do not work more than 75% of the hours a full-time worker works.

-• Intermittent contract – there are breaks in this type of work contract wherein employees work intermittently.
-Employers need to offer the employees full-time contracts with a minimum of six months with mandatory consecutive employment of four months.
+• Intermittent contract: There are breaks in this type of work contract wherein employees work intermittently.
+Employers must offer employees full-time contracts with a minimum of six months and mandatory consecutive employment of four months.

-As per Portuguese law, the employment contracts need to be in writing, except for very short-duration contracts.
+As per Portuguese law, employment contracts must be in writing, except for short-duration contracts.

 • Employer's identification